Hugo Haak: Individual successes

-In the 2010–11 UCI Track Cycling World Cup Classics Haak won silver in Beijing, China, at the 1km time trial.
+In the 2010–11 UCI Track Cycling World Cup Classics Haak won silver in Beijing, China, at the 1 km time trial.
 He won a silver medal at the 2012 European Under 23 Championships at the 1 kilometer individual time trial, and a bronze medal at the 2013 European U23 Championships at the 200 meter sprint.
 In the 2013–14 UCI Track Cycling World Cup he won a gold medal in Guadalajara, Mexico, at the sprint and bronze at the 1 km time trial.
 From 2010 to 2016 he won 5 gold medals, 11 silver medals and a bronze at the Dutch National Track Championships.
 His gold medals were won twice in the individual time trial (2012, 2013), once in keirin (2012), individual sprint (2013) and team sprint (2016).

 Switch from athlete to coach

 The Rio Olympic Games had been the main focus of Haak's career.
 When this adventure abruptly ended, it was a huge deception.
 To make things worse, he tore a meniscus while training for the 2017 World Championships.
-While being injured, Haak went to Hong Kong with the team, were he was room mate and mentor of Harrie Lavreysen who had recently switched from BMX racing.
+While being injured, Haak went to Hong Kong with the team, where he was roommate and mentor of Harrie Lavreysen who had recently switched from BMX racing.
 Haak's first knee operation failed to solve the injury and during a second operation about 90% of the meniscus was removed.
 This caused Haak to end his active cycling career at age 26.
 Haak was now approached by NOC*NSF to join their program of training retired athletes to become coaches and returning them to their original teams.
-Haak accepted the job and on January 1, 2018, he became assistent to the new national coach Bill Huck who took over from Wolff.
+Haak accepted the job and on January 1, 2018, he became assistant to the new national coach Bill Huck who took over from Wolff.
 When Huck left later that year, Haak took over.